Paul Schott Stevens

-Paul Schott Stevens is an American attorney serving as the president of Investment Company Institute.
+Paul Schott Stevens is an American attorney who served as the president of Investment Company Institute from 2004 to 2020.
 He served on the National Security Council under President Ronald Reagan.

 Education and early law career

 Paul Schott Stevens was born November 19, 1952, in New Orleans, Louisiana.
 He graduated magna cum laude with a B.A. from Yale University in 1974, and received a J.D. from the University of Virginia in 1978.
 Following his graduation, Stevens practiced law in Washington, D.C., and was a partner in the firm of Dickstein, Shapiro and Morin.
 In 1984 he was part of a team representing Edwin Meese during an investigation by the Independent Counsel prior to his confirmation as Attorney General.
 In 1992, Stevens argued before the United States Supreme Court in Saudi Arabia v.
 Nelson, representing the respondents.
 From 1980 to 1983, he was also an adjunct lecturer in law at the Washington College of Law at the American University.